USS West Haven: LASSCO and Matson Line service, late 1920s–1930s

 In February 1929, West Haven was sold by the USSB to the Los Angeles Steamship Company (LASSCO), who at this time were in the process of expanding their line from four ships to ten.
-LASSCO renamed the ship SS Marian Otis Chandler after the wife of LASSCO's founder, Harry Chandler, and placed the vessel into service once again as a coastal freighter.
+LASSCO renamed the ship Marian Otis Chandler after the wife of LASSCO's founder, Harry Chandler, and placed the vessel into service once again as a coastal freighter.

 In a repeat performance of West Haven's rescue of the stricken freighter Beechleaf in June 1919, Marian Otis Chandler participated in the rescue of another vessel on the high seas, the USSB freighter West Hardaway, in December 1929.
 After battling gales for three weeks in the North Atlantic, West Hardaway had run out of fuel and was drifting helpless when Marian Otis Chandler arrived on the scene to tow the vessel 500 miles to Halifax, Nova Scotia.
 West Hardaway, which had been on a voyage from Grangemouth, Scotland to Norfolk, Virginia, sustained some damage in the episode.

 In June 1930, Marian Otis Chandler was placed into service between Los Angeles and Hawaii after the LASSCO liner City of Honolulu was badly damaged in a fire.
 Marian Otis Chandler continued making runs to Hawaii until early 1931, when she resumed coastal service.
 Over the next few years she operated from Los Angeles to west coast ports such as Seattle and Aberdeen, Washington; Portland and St. Helens, Oregon; and to east coast ports including Richmond, Virginia and Philadelphia.

 By about 1934, Marian Otis Chandler appears to have been shifted back to making regular runs to Hawaii.
 In 1937, the Los Angeles Steamship Company was wound up and its assets sold to the parent company, the Matson Line.
 The Matson Line continued to operate Marian Otis Chandler in the Hawaiian trade into the late 1930s.
-In 1938, Matson renamed the ship SS Onomea.
+In 1938, Matson renamed the ship Onomea.